-- Treat all people with fairness and respect and not do anything that could offend, embarrass or threaten others. - Not harass, victimize, discriminate against or disrupt others. - Treat all others and their property with respect. - Respect the opinions and backgrounds of others. - Follow all safety policies and procedures as directed by staff. - Report any perceived safety risks, as they become known. - Not bring into any premises being used for training purposes, any articles or items that may threaten the safety of self or others. - Notify us if any of their personal or contact details change. - Provide relevant and accurate information to IAP in a timely manner. - Approach their course with due personal commitment and integrity. - Complete all assessment tasks, learning activities and assignments honestly and without plagiarism. - Progress steadily through their course in line with the course schedule. - Prepare appropriately for all assessment tasks, visits and training sessions. - Notify IAP if any difficulties arise as part of their involvement in the program. - Notify IAP if they are unable to attend a visit or training session for any reason at least twenty-four (24) hours prior to the commencement of the activity. - Refrain from smoking at training venues and on the premises of IAP. - Make payments for their training within agreed timeframes. - Comply with state and commonwealth legislation during their participation in vocational education and training.
+- Treat all people with fairness and respect and not do anything that could offend, embarrass, or threaten others. - Not harass, victimise, discriminate against or disrupt others. - Treat all others and their property with respect. - Respect the opinions and backgrounds of others. - Follow all safety policies and procedures as directed by staff. - Report any perceived safety risks as they become known. - Not bring any articles or items that may threaten the safety of self or others on any premises being used for training purposes. - Notify us (via the student portal) if any of their personal or contact details change. - Provide relevant and accurate information to the IAP in a timely manner. - Approach their course with due personal commitment and integrity. - Complete all assessment tasks, learning activities and assignments honestly and without plagiarism. - Progress steadily through their course in line with the course schedule. - Prepare appropriately for all assessment tasks, visits and training sessions. - Notify IAP if any difficulties arise as part of their involvement in the program. - Notify IAP if they are unable to attend a visit or training session for any reason at least twenty-four (24) hours prior to the commencement of the activity. - Refrain from smoking at training venues and on the premises of the IAP. - Make payments for their training within agreed timeframes. - Comply with state and commonwealth legislation during their participation in vocational education and training.